akorb/scapy/doc/scapy/usage.rst

 Solution
 ^^^^^^^^
-That's what :py:func:``viewer`` is for!
+That's what :py:func:`viewer` is for!

+.. image:: graphics/animations/animation-scapy-packet-viewer.svg

+.. py:function:: viewer(source, ...)

-The ``viewer`` allows you to inspect, edit and filter lists of packets or shows all captured packets on an interface.
+    It allows you to inspect, edit and filter lists of packets or shows all captured packets on an interface.
 All packets can be modified in the terminal interface.
 Any packet can be re-send on the current interface and new packets can be crafted.

-.. image:: graphics/animations/animation-scapy-packet-viewer.svg

 Columns
 ^^^^^^^